Germany: Investigation into deadly police shooting in Bremen | DW | 19.06.2020

 Police in the northern German city of Bremen have launched an internal investigation after officers shot a man, who later died in hospital.

-Police in Bremen said an investigation was underway after a man was fatally shot during a police operation in the city's Gröpelingen neighborhood; they referred the case to the public prosecutor on Friday.
+Police in Bremen said an investigation was underway after a man was fatally shot during a police operation in the city's Gröpelingen neighborhood; they referred the case to the public prosecutor on Friday, a day after the incident.

 The deceased was a 54-year-old man of Moroccan nationality, according to local media.